foreverhidion3/Mesantos.co/README.md

 We chose knex, docker, bcrypt, and JASON Web Tokens to round out the package.

 In order to stream line the installation process, we tried to write a docker-compose.yaml file to combind all the necessary downloads and add-ons into one 'docker-compose up' command.
 However, we were not successful.
+Therefore, anyone wanting to view the app will have to create a pg database, server, and react-app.

 With Kimura's permission, we have included the Super-user name and password inside of this document so that you will have full access to the application.
 If you would like to create an account of your own, fill out the application form and wait for it to be approved by Kimura.
 If she approves your request, she will email you your user name and password from K_Mesantos@protonmail.com